-- Adam Barth: the user thinks he's on Slashdot - Even though Slashdot neither placed the ad nor is the called party - Should the top-level site get to have an opinion? - Protect the user? - Protect its reputation? - What about privacy?
+- Adam Barth: the user thinks he's on Slashdot

+- Even though Slashdot neither placed the ad nor is the called party

+- Only vaguely conscious of ad networks

+- Should the top-level site get to have an opinion?

+- Protect the user?

+- Protect its reputation?

+- What about privacy?